If You Handle or Move Hemlock Products in Maine,

 This Information is for You

 Hemlock Woolly Adelgid (HWA) is an introduced insect originally from Asia, which is spreading throughout eastern North America and killing hemlock trees.
-In an attempt to protect Maine’s forest resources, the State has introduced a quarantine on all hemlock products bearing bark.
-This includes a quarantine on nursery stock and seedlings administered by the Maine Department of Agriculture Division of Plant Industry, and a quarantine on the hemlock products and byproducts of hemlock harvests administered by the Maine Forest Service Forest Health and Monitoring Division.
+In an attempt to protect Maine’s forest resources, the State has introduced a quarantine on some hemlock forest products.
+This includes a quarantine on nursery stock and seedlings administered by the Horticulture Program in the Maine Department of Agriculture, Conservation and Forestry, Animal and Plant Health Division and a quarantine on hemlock products and byproducts of harvests containing branch material administered by the Maine Forest Service Forest Health and Monitoring (MFS).
 The following summary pertains to the products regulated by the Maine Forest Service.

-- Hemlock products may be moved freely within the quarantine zone.
+- Hemlock products with needles and branches may be moved freely within the quarantine zone (barring other pertinent quarantines).

 To obtain a copy of the quarantine rules for HWA, go to: